Kuadrant/kuadrant-operator/doc/install/install-openshift.md

 ### Install Kuadrant

-To install Kuadrant, we will use the Kuadrant Operator.
-Prior to installing, we will set up some secrets that we will use later:
+To install Kuadrant, use the Kuadrant Operator.
+Before installing, you will set up some secrets that you will use later:

 ```bash
 kubectl create ns kuadrant-system